Increased H-1B and I-9 scrutiny means greater risk for your business.

 • Notice of Intent to Fine: Fines may be issued for substantive violations, uncorrected technical or procedural errors, known hire violations and/or continuing to employ unauthorized employees.

-Get step-by-step guidance for site visits
+How to get step-by-step guidance for site visits?

-Whether your organization wants to conduct an internal Form I-9 audit as a precautionary measure, update its site visit protocol or finds itself in the middle of an investigation, BAL is equipped and ready to help.
+Whether your organization wants to conduct an internal Form I-9 audit as a precautionary measure, update its site visit protocol or finds itself in the middle of an investigation, BAL is ready to help.